javaminusminus/jmmtravis/README.md

-# Java-- Package Test Runnner for Travis
+# Jmm Package Test Runnner for Travis

-This is a test runner for [Java--](https://github.com/jminusminus/jmm) packages that are being run in [Travis](https://travis-ci.org/).
+This is a test runner for [Jmm](https://github.com/jminusminus/jmm) packages that are being run in [Travis](https://travis-ci.org/).

 To test your package create a `.travis.yml` file using the following configuration.